kalleja/STA/README.md

         But that could lead to several breaking end and MongoDB connection could stop.
 -   [ ] Reduce the implement of Redux in front end by using graphql queirs to login, register, add & delete own quizzes.
 Need to figur out how to use graphql queeris in login, regis, add & delet quizzes.
 -   [ ] How to figure out function taht only specific user can add quizzes and decide how many time can same user particitape it.
+-   [ ] Add server timer to wevsocket-